datacamp-content-public/Howard-Course/chapter1.md

 key: 26c9007dc9
 ```

 Welcome to Exploratory Data Analysis in R for Howard University Students!
-In this chapter we're going to cover some basic concepts about what R is, and get familiar with some basic programming concepts.
+If you're here, you should have already completed at least 3 of the Intro to R Programming Datacamp excersizes, as well as the Introduction to the Tidyverse 1: Data Wrangling.
+If you haven't yet, please follow this link to try them out: https://www.datacamp.com/courses/tech:r

 `@instructions`
-- Type 1 + 1 in the console (that square to the right), and press enter!
+- Today we're going to be working with _ dataset.
-- Instruction 2
+- Load the dataset using `read_csv()`
 - Instruction 3
 - Instruction 4